 Julie Brill was sworn in as a Commissioner of the Federal Trade Commission April 6, 2010, to a term that expires on September 25, 2016.
 Since joining the Commission, Brill has worked actively on issues most affecting today’s consumers, including protecting consumers’ privacy, encouraging appropriate advertising substantiation, guarding consumers from financial fraud, and maintaining competition in industries involving high tech and health care.
 Before she became a Commissioner, Brill was the Senior Deputy Attorney General and Chief of Consumer Protection and Antitrust for the North Carolina Department of Justice.
 Commissioner Brill has also been a Lecturer-in-Law at Columbia University’s School of Law.
-Prior to her move to the North Carolina Department of Justice, Commissioner Brill was an Assistant Attorney General for Consumer Protection and Antitrust for the State of Vermont for over 20 years.
+Previously, Commissioner Brill was an Assistant Attorney General for Consumer Protection and Antitrust for the State of Vermont for over 20 years.
 Commissioner Brill has also served as a Vice-Chair of the Consumer Protection Committee of the Antitrust Section of the American Bar Association.
 Commissioner Brill graduated, magna cum laude, from Princeton University, and from New York University School of Law, where she had a Root-Tilden Scholarship for her commitment to public service.

-Robert W. Crandall is an Adjunct Senior Fellow at the Technology Policy Institute.
+Robert W. Crandall is an Adjunct Senior Fellow at the Technology Policy Institute and Nonresident Senior Fellow, Economic Studies Program, at the Brookings Institution.
 His current research focuses on antitrust and regulatory issues in the telecommunications sector.
 He is the author or coauthor of numerous articles and books on communications policy, including Competition and Chaos: U.S. Telecommunications since 1996; Broadband: Should We Regulate High-Speed Internet Access? (with James H. Alleman); Who Pays for Universal Service?
 When Telephone Subsidies Become Transparent (with Leonard Waverman); and Talk is Cheap: The Promise of Regulatory Reform in North American Telecommunications (with Leonard Waverman).
-Crandall is also a Nonresident Senior Fellow in the Economic Studies program at the Brookings Institution.
 He was Acting Director, Deputy Director and Assistant Director of the Council on Wage and Price Stability.
 Crandall has also served as a consultant to the Antitrust Division, the Federal Trade Commission and the Treasury Department.
 He has taught economics at Northwestern University, MIT, the University of Maryland, George Washington University, and the Stanford in Washington program.
 Crandall holds an M.S. and a Ph.D. from Northwestern University.

 Harold Feld is Senior Vice President of Public Knowledge.
 Prior to joining Public Knowledge, Feld worked as Senior Vice President of Media Access Project, advocating for the public interest in media, telecommunications and technology policy for almost 10 years.
 Prior to joining MAP, Feld was an associate at Covington & Burling, worked on Freedom of Information Act, Privacy Act, and accountability issues at the Department of Energy, and clerked for the D.C.
 Court of Appeals.
 He also writes Tales of the Sausage Factory, a progressive blog on media and telecom policy.
 In 2007, Illinois Senator Dick Durbin praised him and his blog for “[doing] a lot of great work helping people understand how FCC decisions affect people and communities on the ground.”
 Feld received his B.A. from Princeton University, and his J.D. from Boston University Law School.